aabdurrouf/piXedfit/docs/source/list_imaging_data.rst

 List of imaging data
 =====================

-The list of imaging dataset that can be analyzed by the current version of **piXedfit** and a brief description on their specifications, unit of pixel value, and how to estimate flux uncertainty are given in the following.
+The list of imaging dataset that can be analyzed with the current version of **piXedfit** and a brief description on their specifications, unit of pixel value, and how to estimate flux uncertainty are given in the following.

 *   **Galaxy Evolution Explorer (GALEX)**